 How much would you pay to have me tell you exactly what to say to your employer/future employer in order to net the highest possible offer?
 If I asked for just 10% of the increase I got, I could probably negotiate just 2-3 such offers and then stop taking more requests.
 But I won't do that.
 Not only would the contract be involved and difficult to enforce, I also don't believe that I add that much value.
 The real value add comes from your ability to attract and get multiple offers, so I will only bill for my time at a reasonable rate.

-That rate is $1000/hour ($1000 minimum).
-In most cases, you will not need more than an hour of my time (that time includes the time I spend evaluating your resume and deciding whether I can help you: if I can't I'll refund you the money less what it took for me to tell you that I can't help you).
+That rate is $5000 ($1000 retainer).
+If I can't I'll refund you the money less what it took for me to tell you that I can't help you.
 Unlike law firms, I won't round to the nearest quarter hour or play accounting games like that.
 Unlike a recruiter (working as an independent or for a company) I will truly be on your side, because you're the only one paying me!
 If I tell you you need to interview to get a second or third offer on the table, I will also try to provide connections so you can do so fairly quickly.

 This service is only for engineers.
 I've discovered that I cannot help product managers, program managers, sales people, and managers.